19 Free or Cheap Ways To Stormproof Your Home

 6. Install a Sump Pump in Your Basement

 While a sump pump may sound expensive, you can find relatively cheap ones, some under $50, for your basement.
 A sump pump can pump water out of one location and into another.
 Sump pumps work well in basements, pumping out any water that may leak in during a rainstorm.
-While pumps are not a preventative measure, they are a powerful tool in fighting against flooding.
+While pumps are not a preventive measure, they are a powerful tool in fighting against flooding.

 7. Raise Condensers, Heat Pumps and Other Equipment

 Many of us store vital home utilities, such as condensers, heat pumps and water meters, in our basements.
-Be sure to raise such equipment a few feet off the ground to prevent damage to them in the event of flooding.
+Be sure to raise such pieces of equipment a few feet off the ground to prevent damage to them in the event of flooding.
 There are plenty of free and cheap DIY methods for raising such items, and we highly recommend doing so as soon as possible.
 If your basement ever floods, you’ll have a strong line of defense against damage.

 8. Build Up Sunken Areas and Channel Water Away

 Grab a shovel and start digging.
 One free DIY method for preventing storm damage is to ensure that any sunken areas on your property are leveled and that you take the time to dig depressions that will channel water away from your home.
-You’ll need a bit of elbow grease to get this chore done, but it can help to ensure water flows away from your home rather than toward it.
+You’ll need a bit of elbow grease to get this chore done, but completing it can help to ensure water flows away from your home rather than toward it.

 9. Install a Rain Barrel for Your Gutters